msrsaditya/Local-Transfer/README.md

 - Many features have been intentionally removed to reduce the overhead of the file transfer as much as possible.
 - The code itself is very optimized and lean.
-- Time and space complexity reveals everything is O(1) except for network and disk which are unavoidably O(n).
+- Time and space complexity analysis tells us that everything is O(1) except for network and disk which are unavoidably O(n).
 - Removed/Avoided features:

 1. Authentication & Authorization